rsmp-nordic/tlc_programming/fixed_time.md

 ### Smart Commands
 With smart commands, you request the controller to reach a specific state, and it determines how, e.g. by first going to yellow.

-- `start`: Requests that groups start.
+- `start`: Start groups.
 Depending on the type of a signal group, this could mean green, flashing., etc.
-- `stop`: Requets that groups stop.
+- `stop`: Stop groups.
 Depending on the type of signal group, this could mean red, dark, etc.

 ### Manual Commands
 Manual commands are used to force a particular state immediately, making it possible to customize things like yellow times.